 Bora Bora vs. Moorea: The Cost

 One of the big things to consider when deciding Bora Bora vs. Moorea is the cost.
 To put it lightly, Bora Bora is expensive.
-There are places to stay and things you can do to reduce the cost, but it’s still quite an expensive destination.
+There are great places to stay and things you can do to reduce the cost, but it’s still quite an expensive destination.

-The resorts in Moorea are also quite pricey, but not as bad as Bora Bora.
+The best resorts in Moorea are also quite pricey, but not as bad as Bora Bora.
 The cost to stay in Moorea is about 2/3 of the cost of Bora Bora.
 On average, an overwater in Bora Bora during the high season will cost you around $1200-1300/night, whereas the same overwater bungalow in Moorea will cost you around $800-900/night.

 That being said, there are many more options in Moorea when it comes to cost.
 If you want to stay at one of the nice resorts in Moorea, there are several different types of accommodations, such as garden and beach bungalows that come with a significantly lower price than overwater bungalows.
 In Bora Bora, there may be a garden bungalow or beach bungalow option, but the majority of options tend to be overwater bungalows which come with a higher price tag.